Traversio

 Scenario: an HTTP server is already running on 127.0.0.1:8080 on the remote side, and your Swift code wants to send one request and parse the raw response itself.

-This is the lowest-level forwarding primitive.
-There is no local listener.
-No browser or external tool connects anywhere.
 Your code opens one direct-tcpip channel and speaks the target protocol directly.

 Local port forwarding